wp-plugins/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.1.0.2 =
+Update now for 1 new feature, 2 a3rev Plugin framework Tweaks and full compatibility with WooCommerce Version 2.1.9 and WordPress 3.9.1

 = 1.1.0.1 =
 Upgrade now for full compatibility with WooCommerce Version 2.1.7 and WordPress version 3.9 plus 2 framework tweaks.